 A letter of wishes is a supplement to a Will.
 You would only use one if you have already written your Will.
-In a letter of wishes, you would normally deal with more minor matters that perhaps were not covered in your will.
-You can then use the letter of wishes to express your preferences on these minor issues.
+In a letter, you would normally deal with more minor matters.
+Things that perhaps were not covered in your will.
+You can then use the letter to express your preferences on these minor issues.
 This might cover aspects of your funeral or the making of small gifts of personal possessions to your friends and family.

 2. Is a letter of wishes legally binding?

-No. If you want the matters in a letter of wishes to be legally binding, then you need to amend your will.
+No. If you want the matters in such a letter to be legally binding, then instead you need to amend your will.
 You can do that by either writing a new will or amending your existing will with a codicil.
 Either route is straightforward using Legalo’s templates and also binding on your executors.

 3. Does a letter of wishes have to be witnessed?

-No. Unlike a Will where you must precisely follow the rules as to how it is validly made and witnessed, a letter of wishes can simply be signed by you with no witnesses.
+No. Unlike a Will, where you must precisely follow the rules as to how it is validly made and witnessed, the letter can simply be signed by you with no witnesses.
 It is not legally binding, so does not need signing in a legally-binding way.